 Where are you currently living?

 I hope to be even more mindful of my impact and waste.
-By visualizing my trash, I will be able to see what goes into the landfill and how much waste I produce.
-I hope this will encourage our readers and myself to make an effort in looking for bulk food stores in the area, shopping at the local farmers market, reusing what we already own, buying recyclable & compostable products, and buying items with little to no packaging.
+By collecting my trash, I will be able to see what goes into the landfill and how much waste I produce.
+I hope this will encourage our readers and myself to make an effort in looking for bulk food stores in the area, shopping at the local farmers market, reusing what I already own, buying recyclable & compostable products, and buying items with little to no packaging.

 Where do most of your waste come from?